brunommst/brunommst.github.io/_projects/2-crise.md

 - Digital Design
 - Development
 year: "2018"
-description: CRISE DE IDENTIDADE is the 8th installment of the Communication Design B.A. graduates' annual exhibition on the Faculty of Fine-Arts of the University of Lisbon.
+description: CRISE DE IDENTIDADE is the 8th instalment of the Communication Design B.A. graduates' annual exhibition on the Faculty of Fine-Arts of the University of Lisbon.
 Youth, Identity and Design were the main ideas behind this two week long event that displayed over 75 design projects and brought various guests like Elise